tarwn/lessthandot-hugo/blogs/content/posts/2011-11-30-anecdotes-about-sql-aka-post.md

 Kevin Kline ([@kekline][16]), [Blog][17]

 * * *For me, SQL is the perfect blend of programming and simplicity.
 The internals of any relational engine are complex, and the cost based optimizer is order of magnitudes more complex than almost any code the normal programmer will be involved with.
-My personal interest lies in design, because the cost based optimizer is greatly affected by how well our design maps to the relational engine&#8217;s needs.
+My personal interest lies in design, because the cost based optimizer is greatly affected by how well our design maps to the relational engine's needs.
 The better the base design, the more likely the code you write will just work.
 It is really funny how easy design turns out to be, with the biggest obstacle often being your own mind.
-A great database design looks more complex than a poor one often does, usually because a poor design looks like how a procedural programmer would create a solution, rather than adjusting the design to match the needs of the code that will do the lion&#8217;s share of the work, the query processor. </p>
+A great database design looks more complex than a poor one often does, usually because a poor design looks like how a procedural programmer would create a solution, rather than adjusting the design to match the needs of the code that will do the lion's share of the work, the query processor. </p>

 Louis Davidson ([@drsql][18]), [Blog][19]

 * * *I do have a fun story about SQL.</p>

-One of my coworkers thinks she&#8217;s awesome: she deserves to be paid at the senior analyst level, is always on top of everything, is very competent and all.
+One of my coworkers thinks she's awesome: she deserves to be paid at the senior analyst level, is always on top of everything, is very competent and all.
 Well, the reality is actually a bit different (in the minds of me and several other coworkers).
-I mean, she is intelligent and does a good job, she isn&#8217;t a plodder or anything, but we can all tell you stories.
-Such as the less than efficient ways she runs things or how she acts like everyone else is irresponsible and she is perfect, but in fact SHE didn&#8217;t send us the email she&#8217;s grilling us about not replying to, or when the attention turns to what she didn&#8217;t do then woah suddenly we&#8217;re moving on to the next business item.
-Or she tells us that such-and-such she does can&#8217;t be automated and years later the issue gets attention and someone automates it in one day (laugh).
+I mean, she is intelligent and does a good job, she isn't a plodder or anything, but we can all tell you stories.
+Such as the less than efficient ways she runs things or how she acts like everyone else is irresponsible and she is perfect, but in fact SHE didn't send us the email she's grilling us about not replying to, or when the attention turns to what she didn't do then woah suddenly we're moving on to the next business item.
+Or she tells us that such-and-such she does can't be automated and years later the issue gets attention and someone automates it in one day (laugh).
 Anyway, I had a wonderful little experience with her and SQL a couple of years ago.

 So basically, her job is to be an application super-super-user.
 A glorified babysitter.
 Keep it running.
 Help plan and perform upgrades.
 Set up users and printers and workstations.
 Change the login message.
 And so on.
 But no development or use of highly technical computer skills.
 Except, she took a class in SQL once, and fancied herself capable in it.
 So one day she came to get me to ask for help with a SQL statement she was running.
-She said another coworker had sent it to her but it wasn&#8217;t working.
+She said another coworker had sent it to her but it wasn't working.

 I kindly came to take a look and what she was trying to run in Query Analyzer (SQL 2000 days) was something like the following.
-I wish I could remember it exactly, but it really doesn&#8217;t matter because you&#8217;ll get the picture pretty quickly.
+I wish I could remember it exactly, but it really doesn't matter because you'll get the picture pretty quickly.
 Remember, this was sent to her by her coworker and she just copied and pasted and ran it as a SQL query:

 <pre>Set the users to disabled before the services are taken down</pre>

-Inside I laughed my head off while outside I calmly explained, to her great confusion, that it wasn&#8217;t a SQL statement, it was just plain English.
+Inside I laughed my head off while outside I calmly explained, to her great confusion, that it wasn't a SQL statement, it was just plain English.

-And I&#8217;m glad to say that to this day she only runs whole SQL query files supplied as part of a predefined procedure that she has specifically been instructed to run.
+And I'm glad to say that to this day she only runs whole SQL query files supplied as part of a predefined procedure that she has specifically been instructed to run.

-Three cheers for &#8220;I&#8217;ve taken a class in SQL&#8221; woman!
+Three cheers for “I've taken a class in SQL” woman!

 Emtucifor [Blog][20]